Watching for progress on Wooli’s Coastal Zone Management Plan (CZMP) can

 Secondly, Council added to the revised plan a proposal from CCPA to investigate beach scraping as a way to supplement the sand supply from north Wooli.
 Thanks to members Brian Saye (surveyor) and Bob Stack (engineer) for their Submissions which formed the basis for our proposal.

-Finally, a couple of cautions about the Plan’s likely success.
+.
 Agreement will be needed from the Departments of Land and Marine Parks to take sand from north Wooli before this revised CZMP is likely to be approved by the Minister.
 Also state government approval of Council’s funding application is needed in order to get the plan started.
 Guarded optimism would be a fair summary.